Drug & Alcohol Rehab Dorset & Near Dorset

 It teaches you ways to change the way you approach certain situations so that you can increase your chances of having positive experiences instead of negative ones.
 It can help to stop the cycle of negative thoughts and behaviours.

-CBT has an extremely high success rate [68] compared to other treatment programs, with those completing a full course of CBT being able to avoid relapse in most cases [69].
+CBT has an extremely high success rate [68] compared to other rehab treatment programs, with those completing a full course of CBT being able to avoid relapse in most cases [69].
 However, certain individuals may find that it is less effective, particularly those with learning disabilities or personality disorders [70].

 Dialectical Behavioural Therapy (DBT) at rehab in Dorset